How market disruptions allow businesses to survive and thrive….

 Which leads us back to the lessons we might want to take from Fuji.
 To re-cap, they re-invented their business when cameras went digital and their traditional film business started to implode.
 As you can imagine it is not rocket science but it is impressive nonetheless.
 Fuji basically focussed on their strength (film and imaging) and teamed up with Xerox to become one of the world’s most successful photocopier companies.
 They transformed themselves.
 They also embarked on quite a unique external growth strategy.
 They teamed up with Astalift – a premium anti-aging skincare brand.
 So how exactly does a film company end up in skincare?
 Basically, by transferring research into oxidation and collagen from its existing industry (film), to a new one (life sciences).

 Now before you get too excited, you won’t hear about anti-ageing in Monarch’s Diploma of Financial Planning course.
 However, you will hear about the most current real life issues facing the financial services industry, and how leading companies are transforming in a rapidly changing and exciting environment.
+The Diploma is no longer accepting enrolments, but you can still learn all about financial planning in our brand new course, the Advanced Diploma of Paraplanning.
 Give us a call on 1300 738 955 if you would like to know more 🙂